Elian-Marsault/portfolio-data/README.md

 ### Digital Marketing Assistant | Zankyou (January 2022 - July 2022)###

+Before starting my internship, I had zero experience with SEA.
+Within two weeks, I was already handling things independently.
+A great example of this: two weeks in, my manager (the only one managing Google and Meta Ads) went on a two-week vacation, leaving me fully in charge.
+I was nervous about managing the budget, so I created a Data Studio dashboard to track our daily spend.
+It turned out to be a good move—three days before she returned, I noticed we were under budget, so I reallocated funds across campaigns to make sure we stayed on track.

 **SEA - SEM**
 - Creation of visuals
 - Creation of campaigns (google, meta, linkedin)